RFID Frequently Asked Questions

 Probably not.
 Barcodes are inexpensive and effective for certain tasks.
 It is likely that RFID and barcodes will exist together for many years to come.

 Is there an issue using RFID around metal and water?

-RFID can be used to track can or liquids.
-Radio waves bounce off metal and are absorbed by water at higher frequencies.
+RFID can be used to track metal cans or liquids.
+Typically radio waves bounce off metal and are absorbed by water at higher frequencies.
 That makes tracking metal products or those with high water content problematic, but good system design and engineering can overcome this shortcoming.
 In fact, there are applications in which RFID tags are actually embedded in metal auto parts to track them.

 What’s the difference between active and passive tags?

 Active RFID tags have a battery, which is used to run the microchip’s circuitry and to broadcast a signal to a reader (the way a cell phone transmits signals to a base station).
 Passive tags have no battery.
 Instead, they draw power from the reader, which sends out electromagnetic waves that induce a current in the tag’s antenna.
 Semi-passive tags use a battery to run the chip’s circuitry, but communicate by drawing power from the reader.
 Active and semi-passive tags are useful for tracking high-value goods that need to be scanned over long ranges, such as railway cars on a track, but they cost a dollar or more, making them too expensive to put on low-cost items.
 The Auto-ID Center is focusing on passive tags, which cost under a dollar today.
 Their read range isn’t as far – less than ten feet vs. 100 feet or more for active tags – but they are far less expensive than active tags and require no maintenance.

 How much information can the RFID tag store?

 It depends on the vendor and the application, but typically a tag would carry no more than 2KB of data – enough to store some basic information about the item it is on.